NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

         AFTER INSERT OR UPDATE OR DELETE ON "configurations" FOR EACH ROW EXECUTE PROCEDURE notify_event();
     ```
-    You might want to run the dapr run file to check if your sidecars are configured correctly, and loads the new "Configuration"
+    You might want to run the Dapr run file to check if your sidecars are configured correctly, and loads the new "Configuration"
     component.
 The sidecar shows an error in case of malconfigurations.
-4. Switching back to our application, you'll need to tell it how to fetch configuration values from dapr.
+4. Switching back to our application, you'll need to tell it how to fetch configuration values from Dapr.
 At the moment, there seems to
    be a few development issues that require us to both use the `AddDaprConfigurationStore()` _and_ `AddStreamingDaprConfigurationStore()`.
    I've explained why in the code.
 ```c#